-Chatham has a long history of continuous support for education and gemological research.
-We’re proud to have contributed more than $1,500,000 to museums, educational and research institutions, and charities.
+Chatham has a long history of support for education and gemological research.
+Chatham’s continuous contributions exceed $1,500,000 of gift and kind.

 Chatham Museum Donations:

 One of Chatham’s core values is the continuing education and professionalism of the jewelry industry.
 We are strong advocates of consumer protection through truth and disclosure.
-We have donated over $500,000 to the Gemological Institute of America, the world’s leading gemological educational institution.
-Through our support, students have been able to study our crystals and gemstones for clearer identification between lab-grown and naturally-mined gemstones.
+With that stated, we have donated over $500,000 to the Gemological Institute of America, the world’s leading gemological educational institution.
+Through our support, students have been able to study our crystals and gemstones for clearer identification between lab-grown and naturally mined gemstones.
 Our support of GIA research has helped to further the frontiers of gemological knowledge.
-Chatham’s donations have supported the GIA, GIA Alumni Association, and GIA Japan.
+Chatham’s donations have reached the GIA, GIA Alumni Association, and GIA Japan.

 Chatham Professional Association Donations:

 Chatham is a constant supporter of higher education.
-Our goal is to inspire young professionals to pursue careers in the jewelry industry.
-Chatham has sponsored the annual Gem Grab Bag auction at the University of Maryland, which funds student grants.
-This initiative, which benefits the Maryland Parents Association Student Scholarship Fund, helps students who face financial hardship and are at risk of not being able to complete their education.
-So far we’ve been able to grant Chatham scholarships to more than 25 students.
+Our goal is to inspire young professionals about the opportunity of the jewelry industry as a profession.
+Chatham has annually sponsored the Gem Grab Bag auction at the University of Maryland, which funds student grants.
+This initiative, which benefits the Maryland Parents Association Student Scholarship Fund, helps students who are faced with financial hardship and at risk of not being able to complete their education.
+So far we’ve been able to grant Chatham scholarships to more than 30 students.

 Chatham University Donations:

-Chatham Research Laboratories has been an ongoing member and supporter of the American Crystal Growth Association.
-To further research in the development of ruby lasers and computers, Chatham donated many crystals to the association in the 1950s and 1960s.
+Chatham Research Laboratories has been an ongoing member of the American Crystal Growth Association.
+To further research in the development of ruby lasers and computers, Chatham donated many crystals in the 1950’s & 60’s to the Association.
 This resulted in our emeralds being sent to the planet Mars within the Rover dune buggy helping to analyze the geology of the red planet.